PLEASE NOTE: BELOW ARE THE PROSPECTIVE DATES FOR 2023 AND THESE MAYBE SUBJECT TO CHANGE.

 - The key financial considerations and controls which can determine success or failure

 - Comparing and understanding global sales and distribution opportunities

 - Theatrical release campaigns and strategies

-- Home entertainment, television, online and ancillary markets
+- Home entertainment, online and ancillary markets

 - Marketing strategies and finding your audience

 - Understanding the US marketplace, studio system and agents

 - Key legal, business affairs and accounting considerations